 Another factor is that more people are gaining access to healthcare insurance, under a provision of federal law, enabling them to seek our more healthcare services and even lab work as a potential result.
 Because of this anticipated job growth, some 19,800 new positions for those in MLS are expected to become available from 2016 to 2026 (BLS 2017).
 It is important to note that this outlook data is applicable to all medical and clinical laboratory technologists and therefore may differ somewhat from the specific outlook for medical laboratory scientists.

 |Related Careers||Surgical Technologist, Radiation Therapist, Endoscopy Technician, Diagnostic Medical Sonographer, Nuclear Medicine Technologist|

 |Common Job Titles||Anesthesia Technician, Anesthesia Technologist, Anaesthetic Technician|

 |Technology & Equipment||Anesthetic Machine, IV Therapy Administration Equipment, Anesthetic Monitoring Equipment (EKG, EEG, Blood Pressure), Endotracheal Tube, Laryngeal Mask|

 Licensing & Certification

 Why seek certification through the ASCP BOC?
 As the site reports, it allows professionals to demonstrate their competence in carrying out a variety of responsibilities in the profession.
 Certification also can result in better job opportunities, higher pay and even garnered respect from work associates.
-In fact, the BOC reports that is certification (including in many fields in addition to MLS), is sought by seven times as many lab professionals as compared with lab certification offered through different credentialing organizations.
+The ASCP BOC reports that its certifications (including in many fields in addition to MLS), are sought by seven times as many lab professionals as compared with lab certification offered through different credentialing organizations.